cfw-guide/dsi.cfw.guide/docs/pl_PL/restoring-nand.md

 4. Naciśnij `begin NAND restore`
 6. Po zakończeniu przywracania, naciśnij <kbd>START</kbd>, aby wyłączyć DSi

-Twój NAND powinien być teraz przywrócony.
+Your NAND should now be restored.

 ## Wgrywanie kopii zapasowej NAND (Hardmod)
-Jeśli nie możesz uruchomić swojego Nintendo DSi, hardmod jest jedynym sposobem na przywrócenie kopii zapasowej NAND.
-Najlepszym przewodnikiem, który obecnie istnieje jest [ przewodnik Nintendo DSi hardmod na DS-Homebrew Wiki](https://wiki.ds-homebrew.com/ds-index/hardmod#nintendo-dsi).
+If you cannot boot your Nintendo DSi, a hardmod is the only way to restore a NAND backup.
+The best guide that currently exists is the [Nintendo DSi hardmod guide on the DS-Homebrew Wiki](https://wiki.ds-homebrew.com/ds-index/hardmod#nintendo-dsi).